-Simply mix together all of the dry Pancake Mix ingredients in a large bowl.
-When you’re ready for the best whole grain pancake ever, you simply mix up your wet ingredients, dump in a cup of pancake mix and that is it!
+Simply mix together all of the dry Multigrain Pancake and Waffle Mix ingredients in a large bowl.
+When you're ready for the best whole grain pancake ever, you simply mix up your wet ingredients, dump in a cup of pancake mix and that is it!
 What would have been a complicated task of pulling out all the bags of different flour and baking essentials, is now literally a 5 minute process.
 I love it!

 Here's what I do: